subro608/360StereoNet/README.md

 ![test_imageinpaint5 (1)](https://user-images.githubusercontent.com/46515291/155023645-42e09386-e86c-41b8-96df-3c5137f7f029.png)

 # Implementation Details
 First arrange the downloaded files as shown below.
-Also the report for the project can be found in the same link.
+Also the report for the project can be found in the link https://drive.google.com/file/d/1VP8KvXg0D4UI8LK15U2zgoYGu0olbo2l/view?usp=sharing.

 'main.py' -> 'main.py' that trains, validates and tests the model and also saves the validation-loss, optimizer-state and model weights as checkpoints for each epoch.